Helping people find common ground.

 Austin has a Masters of Legal Studies degree from Southern Illinois University School of Law.
 He is a member of the 20th Circuit Pro-Bono Committee.
 Austin's wife, Holly, is a graphic designer for New Balance.
 They recently moved back to Southern Illinois after living in St. Louis for the last 5 years with their daughter Margot and Siberian Husky Kuba.

-Clare Killman, Program Coordinator
+Clare Killman, Programs manager

 Pauline Mosby, Program Coordinator